North Norfolk Retreats

 Best time to go

-The grounds of Thursford Castle will look their best spring through autumn, transitioning from a wildflower oasis to deep fall colours.
+The grounds will look their best spring through autumn, transitioning from a wildflower oasis to deep fall colours.
 It's a great base for a summer break, only a short drive from the sweeping North Norfolk coast, and in winter the wood-burning stoves make the cabins impossible to leave.
+If you're coming in the cooler months, book the wood-fired sauna, tucked away in a private corner of the walled garden

 Our top tips

-There's a lovely farm shop in Little Walsingham (2 miles away) which stocks local produce and has a great deli counter.
-Fakenham has a range of supermarkets if you need to do a big shop.
+• There's a lovely farm shop in Little Walsingham (2 miles away) which stocks local produce and has a great deli counter; or Fakenham has supermarkets if you need one

 Great for...